Nepal Experience May, 2017.

-A huge part of Nepali life is based on the Himalayas.
-Locals don’t just gaze at the mountains from the distance; they actually live in small communities dotted up and down the mountain-side.
+A huge part of Nepali life is based in the Himalayas.
+Locals don’t just gaze at the mountains from the distance, they actually live in small communities dotted up and down the mountain-side.

-Trekking in Nepal is about more than nature or scenery: it’s also the only way you’ll get up close to this part of their local culture.
-To some extent, you can observe daily life as villagers walk the same paths and climb the same stairs.
+Trekking in Nepal is about more than just the nature or scenery, it’s also the only way you’ll get up close to their local culture.
+On the trek, you can observe their daily life, as villagers walk the same paths and climb the same stairs.

-From Pokhara, we drove to Nayapul and then hike a circuit from there up to Ghorepani and back down via Ghandruk before driving back from Nayapul to Pokhara.
+From Pokhara, we drove to Nayapul, and then hiked a circuit up to Ghorepani.
+We then hiked back down via Ghandruk, before driving back from Nayapul to Pokhara.

-The walk itself is pleasant and follows part of the old Trans-Himalayan Salt Trade Route.
-Views change from farms to terraced rice fields, waterfalls, gorges, and forests.
-We had a few good mountain views along the way, though the clouds unfortunately obscured them most of the time.
+The walk itself is beautiful, and follows part of the old Trans-Himalayan Salt Trade Route.
+Views range from farms to terraced rice fields, waterfalls, gorges, and forests.
+We had a few good mountain views along the way, the clouds unfortunately covered them most of the time.

-he absolute highlight of the journey is the side trip to Poon Hill.
-Here, at 10,230 feet in elevation, you’re provided with 360-degree views of the surrounding snow capped mountains.
+The absolute highlight of the journey was the side trip to Poon Hill.
+There, at 10,230 feet in elevation, you’ll have 360-degree views of the surrounding snow capped mountains.

-You’ll see Annapurna (26,545 feet), Annapurna South, Gangapurna, and Macchupucchare (better known as Fish Tail).
-The views are impressive enough to justify a 4:30am wake-up call and strenuous climb.
+You can see Annapurna (26,545 feet), Annapurna South, Gangapurna, and Macchupucchare (better known as Fish Tail).
+The views are stunning enough to justify a 4:30 am wake-up call and a tough climb.